turingschool/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 Someone has connected.
 ```

-We can also let the client celebrate our new conneciton.
+We can also let the client celebrate our new connection.

 ```js
 // public/application.js